 - International Affairs will confirm the degree completion before issuance of the EAD.

 - If you are a graduate student with thesis or dissertation option, your International Student Advisor will contact your Graduate Studies Specialist and request the dates you defended and submitted your library thesis or dissertation before issuing the EAD.

 - If you are a non-thesis graduate student or an undergraduate student, your International Student Advisor will verify the graduation date in PeopleSoft before issuing the EAD.

 - After your International Student Advisor confirms your program completion, and emails you, you should visit IA during walk-in advising hours to receive the EAD and complete the Missouri S&T Exit Form .

-- You must report here any change in employment, unemployment, or personal information within 10 days of a change.
+- You must report to your international advisor or to email@example.com any change in employment, unemployment, or personal information within 10 days of a change.
 Information must include: